PaLucena/ft_transcendence/README.md

 	- If no human players are available, users can play against an AI opponent.

 3. **Live Chat:**
-	ayers can use the integrated real-time chat to communicate during games.
+	Players can use the integrated real-time chat to communicate during games.

 4. **Tournaments:**
 	- Players can join and participate in tournaments, with all results stored securely on the blockchain.